juancarlospaco/faster-than-requests/README.md

 **Description:**
 Set the HTTP Headers from the arguments.
+**This is for the functions that NOT allow `http_headers` as argument.**

 **Arguments:**
-- `headers` HTTP Headers, list type, required, a list of tuples, tuples must be 2 items long, must not be empty list, must not be empty tuple, the first item of the tuple is the key and second item of the tuple is value, keys must not be empty string, values can be empty string, both must the stripped.
+- `http_headers` HTTP Headers, List of Tuples type, required, example `[("key", "value")]`, example `[("DNT", "1")]`.
+  List of tuples, tuples must be 2 items long, must not be empty list, must not be empty tuple, the first item of the tuple is the key and second item of the tuple is value, keys must not be empty string, values can be empty string, both must the stripped.

 Examples: